$500-million to support arts, culture, sports sectors in Canada | Cult MTL

 In this morning’s daily briefing, Prime Minister Justin Trudeau announced the allocation of more federal funding for people unable to work due to the COVID-19 / Coronavirus pandemic.
-These new funds will support artists, cultural organizations and up-and-coming athletes.
+These new funds will support artists, cultural organizations and up-and-coming athletes in Canada.

 “We also have news for people working in the arts, culture and sports sectors,” Trudeau said.
 “These are industries that are not able to receive the assistance already announced because their income structures are not the same or they don’t operate the same way.